 - 15 g fresh mint (about half a small bunch)

-- 3 tbsp vinegar I use white wine vinegar.
+- 3 tablespoon vinegar I use white wine vinegar.
 Jamie uses red wine vinegar

-- 2 tbsp sunflower seeds or pumpkin seeds
+- 2 tablespoon sunflower seeds or pumpkin seeds

 - 2 tsp harissa or piri piri or another hot sauce